Wills & Estates Law

 What is an Advance Health Directive (AHD)?

-An Advance Health Directive (AHD) is not the same as an Enduring Power of Attorney (EPOA).
-An AHD goes further than an EPOA and allows you to give directions as to your future health care that will take effect after you lose capacity to make the decision yourself.
+An Advance Health Directive (AHD) allows you to give directions as to your future health care that will take effect after you lose capacity to make the decision yourself.

 Why you might need one